JesseTNRoberts/Old-Blog/_posts/2022-11-11-Introductions.md

 ## Question - Do language models implicitly learn information about the author and style?

 My guess is this has been addressed in some fashion before.
 I am aware of GPT-2 based zero shot trivia tasks (presented in the Open AI paper introducing GPT-2).

-Moreover, I am guessing that GPT-2 won't be able to identify the author of common quotes.
+But, I'm guessing that GPT-2 won't be able to identify the author of common quotes.
 I also bet that GPT-2 won't be able to predict the author given something written in a stereotypical style.

+However, based on older research, I'm going to guess that pretrained models do have internal representations that could be used to the identify slower moving characteristics.

 But let's see what's out there now..

 #### TweepFake: About detecting deepfake tweets